odow/SDDP.jl/docs/src/oldindex.md

+# Old Manual

+## Types of problems SDDP.jl can solve

 To start, lets discuss the types of problems SDDP.jl can solve, since it has a few features that are non-standard, and it is missing some features that are standard.